 Overall Findings

 The consensus from the results is that segmentation is better suited for scaling trees to be the same size and a suitable method for scaling graphs needs to be explored.
-Padding and segmentation have proven to be insufficient for graphs as they do not result in high levels of training or validation accuracy.
+Padding and segmentation are insufficient for graphs as they do not result in high training or validation accuracy levels.
 These results also show that unhashing in trees is a better option than hashing.
-This is likely because unhashing allows a node’s embedding to embed information about the tree in general (e.g., tree depth, as in section 4.2.2.1.1) alongside information about its parent node if one exists.
+This is likely because unhashing allows a node’s embedding to embed information about the tree in general (e.g., tree depth, as in section 4.2.2.1.1) alongside information about its parent node, if one exists.

-In addition, the results of the research carried out for this project show that on the classification task (see section 1.2.2), trees are better suited for representing source code than graphs when using deep learning models.
-Non-deep learning models do not need the data to be converted into trees and graphs because their architectures allow for the information stored in source code to be accurately captured.
+In addition, the research carried out for this project shows that on the classification task (see section 1.2.2), trees are better suited for representing source code than graphs when using deep learning models.
+On the other hand, non-deep learning models do not need the data to be converted into trees and graphs because their architectures allow the information stored in source code to be accurately captured.

 Table 5.1: Results from all experiments on Text